Diabetic Ketoacidosis supplements

 back to top

-Phosphorus is the second most plentiful mineral in your body (the first is calcium).
-Your body needs phosphorus for many tasks, such as filtering waste and repairing your tissues and cells.
-According to the University of Maryland Medical Center, m...
+Phosphorus is the second most plentiful mineral in your body.
+Your body needs phosphorus for many functions, such as filtering waste and repairing your tissues.

 Phosphorus is a mineral found in many foods, such as milk, cheese, dried beans, peas, colas, nuts, and peanut butter.
 Phosphate is the most common form of phosphorus.
 In the body, phosphate is the most abundant intracellular anion.
 It is critical for energy storage and metabolism, for the utilization of many B-complex vitamins, to buffer body fluids, for kidney excretion of hydrogen ions, for proper muscle and nerve function, and for maintaining calcium balance.
 Phosphorus is vital to the formation of bones and teeth, and healthy bones and soft tissues require calcium and phosphorus to grow and develop throughout life.
 Inadequate intake of dietary phosphate can lead to hypophosphatemia (low levels of phosphate in the blood), which can lead to long-term potentially serious complications.
 Conversely, excess phosphate intake can lead to hyperphosphatemia (high blood phosphorus levels), which can occur particularly in people with impaired kidney function and can lead to potentially serious electrolyte imbalances, adverse effects, or death.
 In adults, phosphorus makes up approximately 1% of total body weight It is present in every cell of the body, although 85% of the body's phosphorus is found in the bones and teeth.
 Phosphates are used clinically to treat hypophosphatemia, hypercalcemia (high blood calcium levels), as saline laxatives, and in the management of calcium-based kidney stones.
 They may also be of some benefit to patients with vitamin D resistant rickets, multiple sclerosis, and diabetic ketoacidosis.